Samir1004/My-Resume/README.md

 ## 💡 Projects

 ### Mini Project – *Multimedia Website* (2023)
-- Created a simple site using *HTMl*,*CSS*,*Javascript*.
+- Created a simple site using *HTML*, *CSS*, *Javascript*.
-- Enabled to download bolywood movies and songs and picturs.
+- Enabled to download bolywood movies, songs and picturs as per your choise.

 ---